 AF.6 Example of critical update operation

 Figure AF-25 (An example of critical update operation) illustrates two APs affiliated with the same AP MLD.
 AP1 and AP2 affiliated with the AP MLD operate on Link 1 and Link 2, respectively.
 The figure shows the values carried in the Critical Update Flag subfield, the BSS Parameters Change Count subfield, and the All Updates Included subfield corresponding to AP1 in the Beacon frames transmitted by AP2 when critical updates occur in AP1’s BSS.
 In the illustration, the value of the BSS Parameters Change Count subfield for AP1 is equal to 5 in Beacon 21 and the Critical Update Flag and All Updates Included (corresponding to AP1) subfields are set to 0.
-First, a critical update that does not correspond to an element listed in 35.11 (Rules related to the PHY interface of an EHT STA) is announced by AP1 in Beacon 12, which causes the BSS Parameters Change Count subfield (for AP1) to increment by one (to 6) in Beacon 22.
+First, a critical update that does not correspond to an element listed in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) (#19803) is announced by AP1 in Beacon 12, which causes the BSS Parameters Change Count subfield (for AP1) to increment by one (to 6) in Beacon 22.
 Also, in Beacon 22 AP2 sets the Critical Update Flag subfield to 1.
 The All Updates Included subfield (corresponding to AP1) is set to 0 since the element corresponding to the latest critical update is not included in Beacon 22.
 Next, in Beacon 13, AP1 includes a Quiet element to advertise a quiet interval, which results in the BSS Parameters Change Count subfield (for AP1) to be incremented by one (to 7).
-Since this critical update corresponds to an element listed in 35.11 (Rules related to the PHY interface of an EHT STA), AP2 includes the Quiet element in the per-STA profile corresponding to AP1 in Beacon 23 and sets the Critical Update Flag and All Updates Included (corresponding to AP1) subfields to 1 and 1, respectively.
+Since this critical update corresponds to an element listed in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) (#19803), AP2 includes the Quiet element in the per-STA profile corresponding to AP1 in Beacon 23 and sets the Critical Update Flag and All Updates Included (corresponding to AP1) subfields to 1 and 1, respectively.
 The Critical Update Flag subfield is set to 1 until the next DTIM beacon of AP2 (i.e., until Beacon 25).
 The All Updates Included subfield corresponding to AP1 is set to 1 in Beacons 24, 25, and 26 since these Beacon frames include the element corresponding to the last critical update.
-Finally, a critical update, not corresponding to elements listed in 35.11 (Rules related to the PHY interface of an EHT STA) is announced by AP1 in Beacon_17, which causes AP1’s BSS Parameters Change Count subfield to increment by one (to 8).
+Finally, a critical update, not corresponding to elements listed in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) (#19803) is announced by AP1 in Beacon_17, which causes AP1’s BSS Parameters Change Count subfield to increment by one (to 8).
 Although the Quiet element is still included in the per-STA profile corresponding to AP1 in Beacons 27 and 28, the element corresponding to the latest critical update is not included in these Beacon frames.
 Consequently, the All Updates Included subfield corresponding to AP1 in Beacons 27 and 28 is set to 0.

 11.2.3.6 AP operation